Last Updated on December 31, 2023 by Electricalvolt

 Everything was based on direct currents at the beginning of electrical sciences and its practical applications.
 One of the first applications was DC Telegraphy, which was completely powered by electrochemical batteries.
 DC power using dynamos was the main source of electrical lighting.
 At Pearl Street in New York, the first electrical station was built by Thomas Alva Edison, and it began in 1882 with an operating DC voltage of 110 volts.

 In recent times, modern civilization mainly depends on the consumption of electrical energy for domestic, industrial, commercial, and agricultural applications, for which an efficient transmission system is necessary since the generating stations are in remote areas.

 The requirements to make a transmission system efficient are as follows:

 - Possibility of power transfer through submarine cables

 For bulk-power transmission, UHV-AV transmission lines above 765 kV were used up to the 1980s.
-But due to the development of accurate control in thyristors, the HVDC (high voltage direct current) transmission lines are being used for having a distinct superiority over UHV-AC transmission lines.
+However, due to the development of accurate control in thyristors, the HVDC (high voltage direct current) transmission lines are being used for having a distinct superiority over UHV-AC transmission lines.